teamstudio/docs-export/docs/overview.md

 ## Database Status Icons

+There are four icons in the final column of the main window that indicate the current status of a database.

 ### ![Server](img/server@1x.png) Server
 This icon indicates that the database exists on the Domino server.
 It will not be present for databases that exist only as an archive.